Kitaev-Ising-$J_1$-$J_2$ model: a density matrix renormalization group study

 We calculate the order parameters $\sigma_\text{I}$~\eqref{eq:sigma_order_1}, $\sigma_\text{II}$~\eqref{eq:sigma_order_2}, and topological order parameter $W_p=2^6S^x_1S^y_2S^z_3S^x_4S^y_5S^z_6$, as introduced in Sec.~\ref{sec:m_m_model} and summarized in Tab.~\ref{tab:order}.
 The order parameters $\sigma_\text{I}$ and $\sigma_\text{II}$ indicate the presence of a magnetic order, whereas $W_p$ characterizes the topological order.
-As shown in Fig.~\ref{fig:diagram}, the ground state hosts seven distinct phases: four with commensurate order (FM, Neel, x- and y-stripy), two with incommensurate order (labelled IC1 and IC2), and KSL phase.
-We also calculate the static spin-structure factor
+As shown in Fig.~\ref{fig:diagram}, the ground state hosts seven distinct phases: four with commensurate order (FM, Neel, x- and y-stripy), two with quantum paramagnetic order (labelled QPM1 and QPM2), and KSL phase.
+We calculate the static spin-structure factor

 where $N$ is the number of sites, and $\mathbf{r}_i$ denotes the position of the site $i$.